 - Support with Accessing the Campus

-If you require assistance to access the campus and University buildings, the Disability Service can help with:
+If you require assistance to access the campus and University buildings, we can help with:

-- Development of a Personal Evacuation Plan if you will need assistance with evacuation in the event of an emergency.
+- Development of a Personal Emergency Evacuation Plan if you will need assistance with evacuation in the event of an emergency

-- SafeZone is a free app for students that connects you to the University security team if you ever need urgent help, first aid or if you have an emergency while on campus.
+- SafeZone is a free app for students which connects you to the University security team if you ever need urgent help, first aid or if you have an emergency whilst on campus.

-- AccessAble provides detailed access information for University buildings on the Kings College Campus, the Foresterhill Campus, and the Halls of Residence, to inform prospective students of the accessibility of the campus.
+- AccessAble provides detailed information on the accessibility for University buildings on the Kings College Campus, the Foresterhill Campus, and the Halls of Residence.